The Last Bite — Fall’s Don’t-Miss Dish in Edible Santa Barbara Magazine

 Want the Braised Short Rib recipe?
 Get it here.

-Sear Steakhouse in Solvang, California
+Los Angeles Chef in Solvang, California

 Peitso is a new Santa Ynez Valley resident, a second-generation farmer from Ventura County, and a farm-to-table restaurateur (formerly in Los Angeles).
 For Peitso, “farm” is a way of life: his mother was part of the early movement, supplying greens to Alice Waters, and has now added growing and milling local wheat and polenta to the farm.
 In addition to his family’s products from Roan Mills and Kenter Canyon, Peitso is sourcing from local SYV and Santa Barbara County producers.